Exchange Search Not Working? Diagnose Search Issues in Server

 9. Check catalog corrupt issues

-• If search Catalog is Corrupt then follow the following procedure.
-Run this PowerShell command to know that Status of Reseeding.
+- If the search Catalog is Corrupt then follow the following procedure.
+Run this PowerShell command to know the Status of Reseeding.

-• Now, If the Property is crawling and value is not healthy then run then catalog is corrupt.
+- Now, If the Property is crawling and the value is not healthy then running the catalog is corrupt.

 10. Reseed Index content